brendantipp/sem2_prog_data_analysis_assignment/README.md

 ### Purpose of the Numpy.random subpackage

-NumPy offers the random moudle to work with random numbers - random is a subpackage of Numpy and is available in the numpy library The module contains the functions which are used for generarting random numbers.
+NumPy offers the random moudle to work with random numbers - random is a subpackage of Numpy and is available in the numpy library.
+The module contains the functions which are used for generarting random numbers.
 The module contains some simple random data generation methods, some premutation and distribution functions , and random generator functions.

+There is a random() function built into python and you might ask why use the numpy.random package - I found the following explanation wording at https://stackoverflow.com/questions/7029993/differences-between-numpy-random-and-random-random-in-python benefical to a novice like me!

+"The numpy.random library contains a few extra probability distributions commonly used in scientific research, as well as a couple of convenience functions for generating arrays of random data.
+The random.random library is a little more lightweight, and should be fine if you're not doing scientific research or other kinds of work in statistics" .
+So numpy.random wins our vote.

 Within the numpy.random subpackage there are a number of functions and these can be broken down into